In the Italian city of Trieste, there is a saying that sounds like “Every bar has its mad!” .

 Boycotters and Activists

-Israeli members of the Boycott, Divestment and Sanctions movement explain why they want the world to stop supporting their state.
+Israeli members of the Boycott, Divestment and Sanctions movement explain why they want the world to stop supporting their state while activists explain how do they fight for palestinian rights!.

 Muslim Brothers of Egypt